PerceptionComputingLab/CAD_diagnosis/README.md

 The implementation of our works:

-A Trusted Lesion-assessment Network for Interpretable Diagnosis of Coronary Artery Disease in Coronary CT Angiography
+"A Trusted Lesion-assessment Network for Interpretable Diagnosis of Coronary Artery Disease in Coronary CT Angiography"

 ["Spatio-Temporal Contrast Network for Data-Efficient Learning of Coronary Artery Disease in Coronary CT Angiography"](https://link.springer.com/chapter/10.1007/978-3-031-72120-5_60).